amunchet/emucraft/README.md

 ## Roadmap
 1. [COMPLETE] Get the kernel working.
 Be able to simulate cuts and block state.
-2. Translate G-code to `XYZ format` and simulate physical part being machined
+2. [COMPLETE] Translate G-code to `XYZ format` and simulate physical part being machined
     a.
 [COMPLETE] Arc helper for helical interpolation
 3. Check performance
 4. UI frontend